 Our team has strong partnerships with: the South Australian Health and Medical Research Institute (SAHMRI), the Royal Adelaide Hospital, Queen Elizabeth Hospital, Lyell McEwin Hospital, and regional hospitals.
 Internationally, our partnerships include those with Nagoya University (Japan), Freiberg University of Mining and Technology (Germany) and the University of Nottingham (UK).

 Adelaide Medical School conducts high-quality basic, translational and clinical research across all 17 of the faculty’s areas of inquiry.

-Some particular strengths include: cancer biology and clinical oncology; cardiac, respiratory and vascular health; neuroscience, behaviour and brain health; surgical and health systems innovation; nutrition and metabolic health; musculoskeletal health; and immunology and infection.
+Some particular strengths include: cancer biology and clinical oncology; cardiac, respiratory and vascular health; fertility and conception; pregnancy and birth; early origins of health; child and adolescent health; neuroscience, behaviour and brain health; surgical and health systems innovation; nutrition and metabolic health; musculoskeletal health; and immunology and infection.

 How to get started in research